Foam Rolling Exercises for Anterior Pelvic Tilt

 ## Which Muscles Drive Anterior Pelvic Tilt

 APT follows a predictable pattern.
 The rectus femoris, TFL, and psoas become chronically shortened from extended periods of sitting, tilting the top of the pelvis and increasing the lumbar arch.
 Foam rolling reduces accumulated tension by applying sustained pressure to the myofascial tissue.
-Work each muscle group for 60-90 seconds, pausing 5-10 seconds on tender spots before moving on.
+I advise working each muscle group for 60-90 seconds, pausing 5-10 seconds on tender spots before moving on.
 Aim for 4-5 sessions per week when actively correcting APT.

 ### Rectus Femoris

 Lie face-down with the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) positioned under one quad.
 Support weight on your forearms and slowly roll from hip to just above the knee.
 The rectus femoris attaches at the anterior inferior iliac spine, making it a primary contributor to pelvic tilt.
 Spend extra time on dense spots near the upper quad.
+I typically spend 90 seconds here, holding on the two or three most tender points for a full ten seconds each.

 ### TFL and Hip Flexors